github/docs/content/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility.md

 {% ifversion ghes %}

-{% warning %}
+> [!WARNING]

-**Warning:** Changes to the visibility of a large repository or repository network may affect data integrity.
+> Changes to the visibility of a large repository or repository network may affect data integrity.
 Visibility changes can also have unintended effects on forks. {% data variables.product.company_short %} recommends the following before changing the visibility of a repository network.
+>

-* Wait for a period of reduced activity on {% data variables.location.product_location %}.
+> * Wait for a period of reduced activity on {% data variables.location.product_location %}.

-* Contact your site administrator before proceeding.
+> * Contact your site administrator before proceeding.
 Your site administrator can contact us for further assistance by visiting {% data variables.contact.contact_ent_support %}.

-{% endwarning %}

 {% endif %}